Chart Color Schemes

 Piara Waters - Forrestdale shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Piara Waters - Forrestdale significantly surpasses broader benchmarks.
-As of 2016 Census data, 38.8% of residents aged 15+ hold university qualifications compared to 22.7% in the SA3 area and 27.9% in Western Australia.
-Bachelor degrees are most prevalent at 27.2%, followed by postgraduate qualifications (9.0%) and graduate diplomas (2.6%).
-Trade and technical skills are also notable, with 33.8% of residents aged 15+ holding vocational credentials - advanced diplomas (12.9%) and certificates (20.9%).
+Educational attainment in Piara Waters - Forrestdale is notably high, with 38.8% of residents aged 15 years and over holding university qualifications as of the latest data point, compared to 22.7% in the broader SA3 area and 27.9% in Western Australia overall.
+This educational advantage is reflected in various credentials: bachelor degrees lead at 27.2%, followed by postgraduate qualifications (9.0%) and graduate diplomas (2.6%).
+Vocational skills are also prominent, with 33.8% of residents aged 15 years and over holding such credentials, including advanced diplomas (12.9%) and certificates (20.9%).
+Educational participation is notably high in the area, with 33.9% of residents currently enrolled in formal education programs as of the latest figures available.

 Frequently Asked Questions - Education